To fully explore my transition from Christian fundamentalism to atheism would require an

 still unwilling or unable to consider a godless universe.

-the backlash* I imagine from many people I know.
+people I know.
 Most of them still believe

 “The fool hath said in his heart, There is no God.
 They are corrupt, they have done